Glinrens-corner/ruleta/README.md

      It indicates that an action did not actually perform an action.
      It is detected and used by several Actionset specializations.
    * *ActionSetBuildError*: This error is thrown while *building* an actionset.
-To indicate that the actionset was illegally build.
+To indicate that the actionset was build incorrectly (presumably the conjunctions can't be used in this order.).